|

 Georgia Supreme Court Hears Challenge to Tort Reform Bill

-The Georgia Supreme court was asked on Tuesday to rule on the constitutionality of a Georgia law demanding evidence of "gross negligence" on the part of emergency room doctors in order to sustain a medical malpractice claim, according to the Fulton County Daily Report (paid subscription required).
+on the part of emergency room doctors in order to sustain a medical malpractice claim, according to the Fulton County Daily Report (paid subscription required).

-Senate Bill 3, the comprehensive tort reform package passed by the General Assembly in 2005.
+The challenged provision was part of Senate Bill 3, the comprehensive tort reform package passed by the General Assembly in 2005.

 9:11 am edt